Causes and risks for obesity - children

 Some children are at greater risk for obesity because of genetic factors.
 They have inherited genes from their parents that make their bodies gain weight easily.
 This would have been a very good trait hundreds of years ago, when food was hard to find and people were very active.
 Today, though, this can work against people who have these genes.

 Genetics is not the only cause of obesity.
-To become obese, children must also eat more calories than they need for growth and energy.
+To develop obesity, children must also eat more calories than they need for growth and energy.

 Certain medical conditions can increase a child's appetite.
 These include hormone disorders or low thyroid function, and certain medicines, such as steroids or anti-seizure medicines.
 Over time, any of these can increase the risk for obesity.

 Centers for Disease Control and Prevention website.
-Childhood obesity causes and complications.
+Overweight & obesity: childhood overweight & obesity.

 Gahagan S. Overweight and obesity.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 60.